 The law never presumes a driver to be responsible for a pedestrian accident.
 Instead, you must show why a driver should carry the blame for an incident while walking.
 In some situations, this is fairly straightforward.
 If a pedestrian was using a crosswalk and a driver had a red light, it is almost certain that a driver was to blame for the collision.

 However, other cases are more complex.
 A crash may occur in the middle of a road or in a parking lot.
 Here, it is necessary to show how a driver’s carelessness or distraction caused the accident.
-Our diligent attorney with The Braddock Law Firm, PLLC can help uncover the evidence needed to demonstrate fault for your injuries acquired while you traveled on foot.
+Our pedestrian accident attorney with The Braddock Law Firm, PLLC can help uncover the evidence needed to demonstrate fault for your injuries acquired while you traveled on foot in Gulfport.

 What Compensation May be Available after a Pedestrian Collision in Gulfport?